OpenJML/openjml.github.io/tutorial/Postconditions.md

 instead be in the specification.
 In fact, it is possible that the specification and implementation agree, but that they differ from what the user intended.

-Another situation can be that the speicification is not very specific.
+Another situation can be that the specification is not very specific.
 For example, the postcondition could simply be `ensures true;`, which is the default if no `ensures` clause is given.
 In this case the implementation trivially satisfies the specification, _no matter what result the implementation returns_.
-In this case, while no problem arises in verifying the method, it would not be possible to verify _uses_ of the method in some calling method (unless it indeed did not matter what result was returned).
+However, while no problem arises in verifying the method, it would not be possible to verify _uses_ of the method in some calling method (unless it indeed did not matter what result was returned).
 We will return to this subject in [Calling Specified Methods](CallingSpecifiedMethods).